OptimalBits/bull/REFERENCE.md

   guardInterval: number = 5000; // Poll interval for delayed jobs and added jobs.
   retryProcessDelay: number = 5000; // delay before processing next job in case of internal error.
   backoffStrategies: {}; // A set of custom backoff strategies keyed by name.
+  drainDelay: number = 5; // A timeout for when the queue is in drained state (empty waiting for jobs).
 }
 ```